Les-Aventuriers-Numeriques/railstatus3/README.md

 The server will then acknowledge with the `ACK\n` response.
 You are now ready to send and receive commands.

-Failing to follow this workflow will result by a `NOT_A_RSCP_CLIENT\n` response from the server followed by an immediate connexion closing.
+Failing to follow this workflow will result by a `NOT_A_RSCP_CLIENT` response code from the server followed by an immediate connexion closing.